Monese Review (November 2023): You Might Be Surprised

 monese review

-Monese, although relatively unknown in comparison to some of its competitors, arguably paved the way for the ‘modern-day’ bank.
+Monese, although relatively unknown compared to some of its competitors, arguably paved the way for the ‘modern-day’ bank.
+Therefore, in my view, this Monese review is long overdue.

-Does being the first online bank to open in the UK make it the best though?
+Does being the first online bank to open in the UK make it the best, though?
+All will be answered in this article.

 What Is Monese?

-The whole concept of Monese was born when the founder, Norris Koppel moved to the Uk but found it hard to open a bank account.
+The whole concept of Monese was born when the founder, Norris Koppel, moved to the UK but found it hard to open a bank account.
+This was because he had no prior UK credit history or utility bill that could prove his address.

 How Does Monese Work?